SergeyIvanov87/Code-Metric-Visualizer-Platform/Architecture_Design_Decisions/Async-File-API-Design#115/implementation_v1.md

   result channel and publisher still constrain the lifecycle to a FIFO result.
 * Direct streaming couples the business processor's lifetime to slow or failed clients.
-* Update-timeout and empty-file behavior do not yet conform to the ADR.
+* Update-timeout behavior does not yet conform to the ADR.
 * Lifecycle and permission testing remains incomplete.

 ## Overall assessment